gt-pg1/demo_blog_dj/README.md

 To find out the **container_name**, you can run `docker ps -a`.

 ## .env file template
+The environment variables set all the basic settings for running the project locally or on a web-server.
+For comfortable work, modules are used:
+- **python-decouple**
+- **python-dotenv**

 Here is a template for the .env file:

 ```